- About Us

 Many advisors never hear from their advisees.
 Students tend to be most comfortable getting advice from other students.
 Unfortunately, students cannot write medical school letters of recommendation for you, and may not be giving you accurate information.
 See your advisor!

 The Medical College Acceptance Test (MCAT) is required for admission to almost all medical schools in the United States.
-It consists of three major sections, Verbal Reasoning, Physical Science, and Biological Science, scored on a scale of 1-15.
-The average score of all test takers is around 8 on each section.
-The average score for admission is around 10 on each section.
-This can vary from school to school.
-Consult the medical school's web site for their norms for acceptance.
-There is also a writing sample component that is usually not used for admission decisions but is additional information for the medical schools to help evaluate your communication skills.
+It consists of four sections: A. Biological and Biochemical Foundations of Living Systems; B. Chemical and Physical Foundations of Biological Systems; C. Psychological, Social and Biological Foundations of Behavior; and D. Critical Analysis and Reasoning Skills.
 The MCAT is now offered 22 times during the year.
 It is completely an on-line examination, taken at defined testing locations.
 Read more about this at the official MCAT web site.
-This schedule is a major change from the previous schedule of only an April and an August test offering of a written examination.
-We suggest that you take the examination in April of junior year, certainly not later than May.
+We suggest that you take the examination in April, May, or June of junior year.
 Since many medical schools are on rolling admission, you maximize your chances for acceptance if you can be evaluated early in the admissions cycle.
-That does not mean that you cannot gain acceptance if you take the examination later than April or May.
+That does not mean that you cannot gain acceptance if you take the examination later.
 But you want to give yourself every advantage possible.
 Of course, you should never take this exam if you are not sufficiently prepared.
 Whether you pay for a professional test-prep course (Princeton Review, Kaplan, etc.) or you buy prep books at a bookstore and do it on your own, the important thing to remember is that you must take this exam seriously and prepare accordingly.

 The majority of allopathic medical schools are part of the American Medical College Application Service (AMCAS).
 This is an organization providing a centralized application service.
 On one application, you can apply to most of the schools you are interested in.
 You will also send your transcripts to AMCAS and they will distribute copies to all schools you list on your application.
 The suggested number of schools is 12.
 Many students apply to 15 or more.
 The more schools, the more you will have to pay to AMCAS.
 The application is now accepted ONLY as an on-line application.
 Strive to submit yours early in June if possible.
 Do not procrastinate!